radish-es/casebook-property/content/planning/objectives.md

 ### Big objectives

 - Where does Canadian land law come from?
-Describe and contrast the "displacement" idea of Canadian land law with the "encounters" idea of Canadian land law
+Describe and contrast the "universal" idea of Canadian land law with the "encounters" idea of Canadian land law.
+Describe an contrast the Lockean view of property as prior to the state with (1) the view the property flows from the state and (2) the mushy inter-cultural context of treaty

 ### Little objectives

 - Explain Locke's theory of possession as the basis of property
-- Introduce the contingency of property in wild animals and contrast with domestic animals to distinguish possession from property
+- Introduce the contingency of property in wild animals and contrast with domestic animals to distinguish possession from property; link to the relativity of possession (Armourie)
-- Apply Locke's theory to the rule of capture (Pierson) and introduce complications to the concept of dominium/control
+- Apply Locke's theory to the rule of capture (Pierson) and introduce complications to defining the concept of dominium/control
-- Principles of treaty interpretation and treaty rights
-- Apply concept of relative possession (Armourie)?
+- Explore the role of treaty in Mi'kmaw law re establishing relations with wild animals
+- Explore the role of treaty between Mik'maw and Europeans establishing relations with each other vis-a-vis hunting wild animals and the economies around hunting
+- Explore the examples of domestic animals being used to expand the "commons" and dispossess Indigenous peoples in early colonial New England [or save for week 3?]